Do you want to be a meal planner? You have to be prepared if you do!

 3. Start and plan for no longer than a week in advance.

-If you’re new to meal planning, then it’s easier to start a meal plan for just a week then to plan meals for a month.
+If you’re new to meal planning, then it’s easier to start a meal plan for just a week than to plan meals for a month.

 You will continue to extend your knowledge over the course of time to plan for the month but for now, continue with the first 7 days.
 Do so because plans can change and food can go bad, of course.